MuhammadBilal0111/FundFlow-DApp/README.md

 ### 🚀 Decentralized FundFlow Platform

-FundFlow is a production-ready decentralized payment platform built on Ethereum, providing a seamless, secure, and transparent way to handle crypto transactions.
-By combining the power of Next.js with the security of blockchain technology, FundFlow offers a robust solution for businesses and individuals seeking to adopt cryptocurrency for payments.

-This full-stack decentralized application (DApp) integrates Ethereum smart contracts with a user-friendly interface, allowing users to send and receive funds securely using MetaMask and Ethers.js.
-FundFlow aims to streamline payments across various industries while ensuring compliance and efficiency in a decentralized ecosystem.
+FundFlow – Decentralized Crowdfunding for Startups

+FundFlow is a decentralized funding platform built on Ethereum, enabling startup owners to showcase their projects and receive backing from investors transparently.
+Entrepreneurs can submit project details, and backers can fund promising ideas using Ethereum (Sepolia testnet for testing purposes).

+This full-stack DApp leverages Next.js, Ethers.js, and MetaMask integration for secure and seamless transactions.
+Backed funds are held until the project is fully funded, after which they are released with a 5% platform fee deducted.

 [![FundFlow Banner](public/assets/images/Hero.png)](https://github.com/MuhammadBilal0111/fundflow)